-This era witnesses a breakthrough in the art of assisted reproductive technology (ART) including intracytoplasmic sperm injection (ICSI) which has awakened the hope of the infertile couples who were formerly unable to conceive or to get viable pregnancy (1).
-Unfortunately, seeking in vitro fertilization (IVF) or ICSI procedure is not a guarantee of success or achieving live birth (2).
+This era witnesses a breakthrough in the art of assisted reproductive technology (ART) including intracytoplasmic sperm injection (ICSI) which has awakened the hope of the infertile couples who were formerly unable to conceive or to get viable pregnancy(1).

+Unfortunately, seeking in vitro fertilization (IVF) or ICSI procedure is not a guarantee of success or achieving live birth(2).
 Yet, along days, ICSI are upgrading along time for the seek of achieving better acceptable pregnancy rates, less multiple births, and more healthy offspring (3).
 Even with these achievements and the mounting experiences in this field, among the major challenges is implantation failure.
 Recurrent failure of implantation remains a distressing event that faces both the patients and the physician and requires a multitude of investigations with its management lines still a debate (4).

-The crucial phase of implantation is now what prevents ICSI procedures from becoming more successful.
+The crucial phase of implantation is now what prevents\ICSI procedures from becoming more successful.
 The implantation process necessitates an intimate cross-talk bringing together a healthy embryo along with a receptive endometrium.
-This mechanism is orchestrated by physiological, immunological as well as molecular pathways that finally bring about and apposition, adhesion of the blastocyst to the endometrium, then trophoblast invasion into endometrial epithelial cells.
+This mechanism is orchestrated by physiological, immunological as well as molecular pathways that finally bring about and of the blastocyst to apposition, adhesion the endometrium, then trophoblast invasion into endometrial epithelial cells.
 All of this is mandatory for effective implantation coupled with consequent normal placentation (5).

 It has been estimated that up to 65% of suboptimal implantation are triggered by endometrial receptivity defects.
 There are strong efforts to assess endometrial receptivity particularly in cases subjected to assisted reproductive technology (6).

 Up till now, thanks to its accuracy, repeatability, real-time monitoring, in addition to higher predictability as well as non-invasiveness, transvaginal ultrasound has emerged and continued as indispensable modality in the assisted reproduction specialty, not only for monitoring follicles, but also for assessing endometrial receptivity throughout infertility treatment (7).

-Endometrial thickness (EMT) acts as one of the most extensively researched markers for numerous years on behalf of evaluating endometrial receptivity for revealing its connotation to pregnancy success rates but results were controversial (3).
-It has been broadly assumed that a thin endometrium is concomitant with lesser conceiving probability following IVF/ICSI and a cut-off values varying in-between 7-9 mm with triple layered endometrial pattern are the supposed endometrial thickness and pattern markers of endometrial receptivity in prior studies.
+Endometrial thickness (EMT) acts as one of the most extensively researched markers for numerous years on behalf of evaluating endometrial receptivity for revealing its connotation to pregnancy success rates, but results were controversial (3).

+It has been broadly assumed that a thin endometrium is concomitant with lesser conceiving probability following IVF/ICSI, and a cut-off value varying inbetween 7-9 mm with triple layered endometrial pattern are the supposed endometrial thickness and pattern markers of endometrial receptivity in prior studies.
 Yet, a question has been addressed about the EMT threshold value above which implantation is doubtful to occur with the conflicting results (8).
+Uterine perfusion in terms of uterine and endometrial tissue blood flow is a crucial factor reflecting uterine receptivity.
+Therefore, measuring the uterine arterial impedance via uterine artery Doppler could be more objectively and reliably an efferent marker the endometrial receptivity (9).